Dylanandersen35/CourseReviewsApplication/README.md

 * as a bulleted list
 * each line starts with an asterisk and a space

-### [Author 3 - replace this with their name]

-* Author 3 contributions
-* as a bulleted list
-* each line starts with an asterisk and a space
+### [Max Caboti-Jones]

+* Created the MyReviewsPage
+* Created the reviews table in the database
+* Created the review object, review controller, reviews service
+* Helped teammates and fixed bugs in other classes

 ### [Author 4 - replace this with their name]